 It is a requirement for your Payer Reference Code to be included on your EFT transaction so that the Department can allocate your payment against the correct payer/project(s).

-Due to changes to its Royalties Management System, DMP Regional Offices can no longer accept royalty payments.
-The only acceptable form of payment method is by cheque or EFT as outlined above
+Due to changes to its Royalties Management System, DMIRS Regional Offices can no longer accept royalty payments.
+The only acceptable form of payment method is by cheque or EFT as outlined above.